 Once the infrastructure was in place, we built an Attribution Model making it possible for the company to see what percentage of each marketing channel was involved in the conversion process.
 Online data sources were added first, then offline ones and lastly the two were combined to get a holistic understanding of the entire customer journey.
 Once the prototype was fully functional, additional data sources, such as TV commercial data, were added which enriched the user-centricity of the database.

-Lastly, we implemented a training program to ensure that all relevant ERGO teams were comfortable using the new self-serve analytics infrastructure and fully understood the business logic behind it.
-We did this via on-site and remote trainings for approximately twelve weeks.
+Lastly, we ensured that all relevant ERGO teams were comfortable using the new self-serve analytics infrastructure and fully understood the business logic behind it.
+We did this via on-site and remote trainings.

 Our team was able to deliver a custom Marketing Data Hub which helps ERGO achieve a better understanding of who their customers are, how they are finding and connecting with the brand, and how each marketing activity is contributing towards the conversion process.
 Dept was also able to close several critical tracking gaps and made uplifts from TV commercials transparent for the first time.